Arduino-IRremote/Arduino-IRremote/README.md

 It also computes the `MARK_EXCESS_MICROS` value, which is the extension of the mark (pulse) duration introduced by the IR receiver module.<br/>
 It can be tested online with [WOKWI](https://wokwi.com/arduino/projects/299033930562011656).
 Click on the receiver while simulation is running to specify individual NEC IR codes.

+# Issues and discussions
+- Do not open an issue without first testing some of the examples!
+- If you have a problem, please post the MCVE (Minimal Complete Verifiable Example) showing this problem.
+My experience is, that most of the times you will find the problem while creating this MCVE :smile:.
+- [Use code blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code); **it helps us help you when we can read your code!**

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / macros available.<br/>